SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration/fields.md

 ---
 layout: default
-title: Configuration
+title: Configuration Fields
-parent: Advanced Usage
+parent: Configuration
 nav_order: 1
-permalink: /configuration
+permalink: /configuration/fields
 ---

-# Configuration
+# Configuration of logging fields
-You can customize the default configuration by writing a JSON file and adding it to the library.
-If a field name in your configuration already exist this will overrided the previous configuration field.
-So you can add new fields or override already existing ones.
+You can write a configuration file to add new fields or override the behaviour of already existing ones.
+If a field name already exist in your configuration, this will override the previous configuration field.

+## Write a JSON file and declare fields configuration
 Make sure to declare the configuration of your fields as a list in the property "fields".

-## Write a JSON file and declare fields configuration
 Example:
 ```ts
 {